Mehraz99/project2/README.md

  #project2

- this file is now created
+ this file is now created.

  Created by Mehraz